Matings of Cubic polynomials with a fixed critical point, Part I: Thurston Obstructions: Introduction

 \subsection{Background on branched coverings}

-The usual definition of Thurston obstruction requires us to search for $F$-stable multicurves.
-However, we will search for \emph{irreducible} obstructions.
-We will see (Proposition~\ref{p:irred}) that this is equivalent to finding obstructions in the usual sense.
+The original definition of Thurston obstruction requires us to search for $F$-stable multicurves which are obstructions.
+By Proposition~\ref{p:irred}, it is sufficient to consider \emph{irreducible obstructions}.
 The advantage of restricting attention to irreducible obstructions is that they are simpler than Thurston obstructions, since they can be considered as the fundamental part of the obstruction.

 \begin{defn} A multicurve is said to be irreducible if its associated matrix $F_\Gamma$ is irreducible.
 A multicurve $\Gamma$ is an irreducible obstruction if the matrix $F_\Gamma$ is irreducible and if $\lambda(\Gamma) \geq 1$. \end{defn}